 |

-Hi Stav, It's
+Hi

-a brilliant book, and one
+Stav, It's a brilliant book, and one that I'll

-when my new house is built.
+in the year when my new house is built.

 GT - Harbord, NSW